Category Archives: purely humorous

 Somewhere along the path from conservatism to moderation I got labeled.

-I got labeled with the “L” Word. no, not the Lesbian one, the other less socially acceptable one, the Liberal label.
+I got labeled with the “L” Word. no, not the Lesbian one, the other less socially acceptable one, the Liberal label…and to tell the truth though I consider myself a moderate I actually fall on the Liberal side of the political and religious spectrum.

 But a funny thing happened between 2004 and now, I think it was a place called Iraq, where I began to question the unquestionable questions of conservative orthodoxy in a number of forums.
-I became a moderate and a passionate one at that.
+I became a moderate and a passionate one at that, although truthfully I am probably better described as one of those nasty liberals.

-I think being a moderate is really a tricky thing.
+I think being a moderate, for those who really are moderates, is really a tricky thing.
 Back when I was in seminary during the pre-Fundamentalist takeover of Southwestern Baptist Seminary I remember hearing a big name Fundamentalist preacher say that “middle of the road moderates were only good to be run over.”
 One of my professors who would be a casualty of the takeover of the seminary said that for many in the Southern Baptist Convention of the time that “Liberal means anyone to the left of me.”

 Now I do have to confess, unlike a lot of people when they get older and become more conservative I have become more “liberal” in that I am more accepting of people different than me.
 I am also more willing to tolerate things that back when I knew everything I would attack without exception.
-When I worked up the guts to openly state that I questioned political conservative orthodoxy two years ago I got thrown out of the church that I was ordained.
-But despite that I still believed that I was somewhere in the middle of the spectrum but I am obviously wrong.
-My mom even thinks so and she used to think I was a right winger.
+When I worked up the guts to openly state that I questioned political conservative orthodoxy almost four years ago I got thrown out of the church that I was ordained.
+But despite that I still believed that I was somewhere in the middle of the spectrum but I was obviously wrong.
+My mom even thought so and she used to think I was a right win germ but I guess today I am a pretty liberal moderate.

 Where did I go left?